po1sigala/live/01-Class-Content/09-NodeJS/01-Activities/08-Stu_FunctionalLoops/README.md

-# Functional Loops
+# 🏗️ Implement Functional Loops

+Work with a partner to implement the following user story:

-In this activity, we will use the `map()` and `filter()` methods to solve problems we previously would have used a `for` loop for.
+* As a developer, I want to implement `map()` and `filter()` to solve problems instead of a `for` loop.

+## Acceptance Criteria

+* It's done when I have opened the `filter.js` file and mapped through `originalArray` and created a new array containing only its prime numbers using `.filter`.

+* It's done when I have used `.filter` to return an array containing only its numbers larger than 5.

+* It's done when I have opened `map.js` and used `map` to map through `originalArray` and set the result equal to a new `tripledArray` array.

+* It's done when I have mapped through the `originalArray` and returned a new array with the results `odd` or `even`.

-## Instructions
+## 💡 Hints

-* Open the [Unsolved](Unsolved) folder and examine the `map.js` and `filter.js` files.
-Study the examples provided and complete the problems outlined in the comments.
+How can you use the term immutable data in a definition of `.map` and `.filter`?

-### Bonus
+## 🏆 Bonus

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* Use arrow functions as callbacks here.
+* How can we implement arrow functions as callbacks in this activity?

-Use [Google](https://www.google.com/) or another search engine to research this.
+Use [Google](https://www.google.com) or another search engine to research this.

 ---

-© 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
+2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.